marcopeereboom/gck/README.md

 Everything must work first, be correct, secure and modular.

 The major pieces of such a system are:
-	Frontend - Language to AST translator, components are lexer and parser AST - The Abstract Syntax Tree is in this system nothing but plumbing between subsystems Optimizer -  Transforms an AST into a better AST Backend - Transforms an AST into bytecode
+* Frontend - Language to AST translator, components are lexer and parser
+* AST - The Abstract Syntax Tree is in this system nothing but plumbing between subsystems
+* Optimizer -  Transforms an AST into a better AST
+* Backend - Transforms an AST into bytecode
-	Virtual Machine - takes the bytecode and executes it
+* Virtual Machine - takes the bytecode and executes it

 Currently the front and backend are modular and a new language or a new target can simply be added by adding a driver that adheres to the correct interface.

 The provided front and backend examples are:
-	ml - Math Language a simple language that does mostly math type operations tvm - Toy Virtual Machine is a simple VM that runs tvm binaries
+* ml - Math Language a simple language that does mostly math type operations
+* tvm - Toy Virtual Machine is a simple VM that runs tvm binaries

-Example use:
+## Examples
-First compile the code
+First compile the code, we use e1 from the examples directory.
 ```
 c -i examples/e1.sml -o /tmp/image.bin
 tvm -i /tmp/image.bin -t